 If you’ve not met the offer conditions for your chosen university, it is not the end of the world.
 In some circumstances, you may still be offered a place on your chosen course, or you may be offered an alternative.
 In this situation don’t panic, speak to your chosen university first before making any assumptions.
 If things don’t work out then remember there are good courses available in Clearing, including some of the more popular subjects.
 For 2014 entry we still have vacancies for Social Work and Primary Education Studies.

 Even if you had applied for a different course initially, you can still apply for any courses you’re interested in during Clearing.
 If you’re applying for courses in Clearing that are different to your original choices, you may be asked to write a new personal statement and send to the university direct (note: you cannot change your personal statement on UCAS).
 It is very important for you do this, especially for courses that interview, as this gives you the opportunity to demonstrate why you may have changed your mind and why you are right for the course in question.

 As mentioned earlier, once results are released the phone lines get busier and places can fill quickly.
 It is important you regularly check course vacancies on UCAS and individual university webpages to see what places are available.
 Some courses have a capped amount of places whilst some may only offer a set amount of interviews.

 Do remember: as hectic as the situation is for you, there are lots of people in the same situation and as much as universities wish they could update everyone’s application at the same time, this is not possible.
 You can help yourself by checking your junk mail and responding to university correspondence within time frames given.
 If in any doubt, there is always someone at the end of the phone to help!

-The Faculty of Health, Social Care & Education has places available during Clearing for courses in social policy, education studies, social care and well-being and many more.
-For a full list please visit www.anglia.ac.uk/clearing.
+The Faculty of Health, Social Care & Education has places available during Clearing for courses in social work, social policy, education studies and more.